In so many ways, we send harmful and unrealistic messages to women who just had a baby.

 You are asking an injured body to do things it isn’t ready to do.

-A New Model for the Postpartum Period
+A New Model for Postpartum Recovery

 Let’s treat pregnancy as an injury and rehabilitate the postpartum body.